SOFT320502/git-github-starter-IsaGeriler/ASSIGNMENT-DONE.md

-#"Commit"ed the tast, the given assignment has been completed.
+#"Commit"ed the task, the given assignment has been completed.